Forestry and Fiber Sourcing

 Sustainably Managing Forests

 The vast majority of the forests we manage are in Canada, where principles of sustainable forest management are used to balance environmental, social and economic objectives.
 Canadian forest products companies operate in a highly regulated environment with active enforcement by federal, provincial and local government partners.
-In fact, the Canadian boreal forest is one of the world’s most robust and most regulated forests.
+In fact, the Canadian boreal forest is one of the world’s most highly regulated forests.
 Furthermore, Canadian forest products companies and consumers benefit from numerous conservation activities such as sound protected-area development and collaborative forest management strategies.

 In Canada, as required by provincial laws and regulations, 20- or 25-year forest management plans are updated every five years in collaboration with government and other stakeholders.
 Public consultation is part of the planning process and critical for the development of collaborative forest management strategies, which ensure that social needs are satisfied and values are protected.